*This* is the ultra-comforting keto eggplant parmesan we didn’t know we needed in our life right now.

 You can if you like but it’s actually not necessary.
-After purging, compressing, fried and then baking the skin is quite edible.
+After purging, compressing, frying and then baking, the skin is quite edible.
 Plus, eggplant skin is nutritious and adds a little extra healthy fibre to your diet.

 My slices were just shy of 1cm and I think that’s just the right size.
 Too thin and the eggplant slices start to fall apart and too thick means they’ll soak up too much oil or not cook nicely.

 After purging the eggplants, dry them very well.
-Dip each slice in a little egg wash, then in almond meal.
+Dip each slice in a little egg wash, and then in some almond meal.
 Fry the slices and continue the recipe like normal.

 This is most likely because the eggplant wasn’t cooked long enough.
 Probably because you cut the slices too big or they weren’t fried long enough.

 Another reason can be that the slices were purged too long and dried out too much.

 Too soggy means too much water.
 The number one cause is usually due to not purging the eggplant enough but other reasons include:

 – Too much water in your tomato sauce.

 – Too much water in the cheese.
 (For example, using burrata cheese).

 – Not cooking the Melanzane long enough in the oven.